danielspg/danielspg/README.md

 - 👯 I’m looking to collaborate on **Privacy Preserving AI projects**

-- ⚡ What I like: **writing books, reading, cricket...and doing research of course**
+- ⚡ What I like: **writing books, reading books, playing cricket...and doing research of course**

 - 🚗 Recent Work: